A Guide to Craft Breweries in Philadelphia

 The outdoor patio space at Victory Brewing Company's Philadelphia Taproom.
 Photo courtesy of Victory Brewing Company.

-Founded in 1996, Victory Brewing Company has since grown to become the second-largest “craft brand family” in the state of Pennsylvania, with multiple breweries and taprooms located throughout the Countryside of Philadelphia.
-Their flagship brewery operates out of a former Pepperidge Farm manufacturing complex in Downingtown, Pennsylvania — approximately an hour’s drive from downtown Philadelphia — and they are known for popular year-round brews such as HopDevil IPA, Prima Pils German pilsner, and the boozy-yet-tasty Golden Monkey Belgian-style Tripel, plus seasonal options such as the Summer Love ale, Festbier Märzen and Winter Cheer wheat ale.
+Victory Brewing Company has since grown to become the second-largest “craft brand family” in the state of Pennsylvania.
+They have multiple breweries and taprooms located throughout the Countryside of Philadelphia.
+Their flagship brewery operates out of a former Pepperidge Farm manufacturing complex in Downingtown, Pennsylvania.
+They are known for popular year-round brews such as HopDevil IPA, Prima Pils German pilsner, and the boozy-yet-tasty Golden Monkey Belgian-style Tripel.

 Iron Hill Brewery's flagship Philadelphia taproom is located along Market Street, just steps from the Pennsylvania Convention Center.
 Photo courtesy of Iron Hill Brewery.

-With more than 20 locations up and down the East Coast, it’s important to remember that Iron Hill started as a hyper-local brewery in nearby Delaware.
-They opened their flagship Philadelphia brewpub on Market Street – near the Pennsylvania Convention Center – in September 2018.
+With more than 20 locations on the East Coast, Iron Hill started as a hyper-local brewery in nearby Delaware.
+Their flagship Philadelphia brewpub is located across the street from the Pennsylvania Convention Center and serves all their premium drafts.

-• Taproom Experience: Iron Hill’s promise of “Tap to Table” – brew tanks are literally 10 feet from tables – influences the food menu.
+Taproom Experience: Iron Hill’s promise of “Tap to Table” influences the food menu.
 Everything can be paired with their award-winning scratch brews, including beer-infused dishes like the “Brewben.”
 They are the most decorated brewery East of the Mississippi River as evidenced by medals in 21 straight Great American Beer Festivals from 1997 through 2018.